l1526789512/PageRank_Algorithm-CSR/README.md

 - The program uses no special features of any operating system.
 The only thing to remember to not do is to chnage the file structure    of the repoistory.
 Reading in the test cases is dependent on the file structure, and without the test cases, the program is useless.
 - If you use codeblocks, make sure to build the project in the Renninger_CSCI2270_FinalProject, otherwise my program will not be able   to find the .txt test cases.
 Read the how to run section or BUILD_YOUR_PROJECT_IN_THIS_DIRECTORY_IF_USING_CODEBLOCKS.txt in my        project repository for more details.

-GROUP MEMBERS:
-N/A. (I worked alone on this project)

 OPEN ISSUES/BUGS
 - There needs to be a lot more testing done on the PageRank calculation portion of the system.
 Right now it appears like it is          printing correctly, but more testing of the matrix multiplication algorithm would certainly help its believed accuracy.